Edwin S. Grosvenor

-Edwin S. Grosvenor is a writer, photographer, and President and Editor-in-Chief of American Heritage.
-He has published nine books and is best known for writing on his great-grandfather, Alexander Graham Bell, including two books and several magazine articles.
-Early in his career, Grosvenor worked as a freelance photographer for National Geographic, completing 23 assignments.
-He has been interviewed on History Channel, CBS News Sunday Morning, AARP Radio, AP Radio, CBC, NBC Radio Network, NPR, and Voice of America, and has lectured at the Smithsonian Institution, Boston Museum of Science, and other venues.
+Edwin S. Grosvenor (born c.
+1952) is an American publisher, writer, and photographer.
+He was the president and editor-in-chief of American Heritage.
+He has published nine books and is best known for writing on his great-grandfather, Alexander Graham Bell.
+Early in his career, Grosvenor worked as a freelance photographer for National Geographic.

+Early life

+Grosvenor was born c.
+1952.
+His father was Melville Bell Grosvenor, president of the National Geographic Society and editor of National Geographic magazine from 1957 to 1967.
+His great-grandfather was Alexander Graham Bell.
+His family established National Geographic.

+Grosvenor developed an interest in photography at an early age.
+When he was eleven years old, a photograph he took at the Seattle World's Fair was published in the September, 1962 issue of National Geographic.

+He received a B.A. degree from Yale University where he was a member of the Wolf's Head Society.
+He received an M.S. in journalism and MBA from Columbia University.

+Career

 Photography

-Grosvenor developed an interest in photography at an early age.
-When was 11, a photograph he took at the Seattle World's Fair was published in the September, 1962 issue of National Geographic.
-Grosvenor subsequently worked as a freelance photographer, completing 23 assignments for the magazine and its book division in such countries as Belize, France, Iceland, Spain, Tonga, and Turkey.
-On several assignments, he was the photographer for articles written by his father on sailing in Canada, Saint Pierre and Miquelon, and the Aegean and Ionian Islands in Greece, which were "thoroughly and ably documented with photographs by [Edwin Grosvenor], the clan’s newest photographic talent," according to Bob Poole in his history of the National Geographic.
+Grosvenor subsequently worked as a freelance photographer for National Geographic, completing 23 assignments for the magazine and its book division in such countries as Belize, France, Iceland, Spain, Tonga, and Turkey.
+On several assignments, he was the photographer for articles written by his father on sailing.

-Publishing and Internet
+Publishing

 In 1979, Grosvenor launched the fine arts magazine Portfolio.
 "Since no magazine was going to hire a 27-year-old to be editor in chief, the only solution was to start my own," he told a reporter for the Palm Beach Post.
+The magazine was published by Grosvenor Publications, Inc., a company founded by Grosvenor and his father.
 In 1983, Portfolio was a Finalist for a National Magazine Award in the General Excellence category.

-In 1992, Grosvenor founded the literary magazine Current Books, which included 20-25 excerpts of recent books in each issue.
-It published an eclectic mix of writing by such authors as Martin Amis, E. L. Doctorow, Henry Louis Gates Jr., Jane Goodall, Stephen Hawking, Richard Leakey, John McPhee, Bill Moyers, Joyce Carol Oates, George Plimpton, Salman Rushdie, and John Updike.

-Although Current Books published for only three years, it claimed to be "the most widely distributed book publication in bookstores" at the time with copies for sale in 3,840 stores.
-The magazine was widely regarded in the literary community and in 1995 Grosvenor was asked to serve on the NEA's Literary Publishing Panel.
-Its members elected him as the Chairman of the panel.
+In 1992, Grosvenor founded the literary magazine, Current Books.
+Although Current Books" was published for only three years, it claimed to be "the most widely distributed book publication in bookstores" at the time, with copies for sale in 3,840 stores.
+The magazine was widely regarded in the literary community and, in 1995, Grosvenor was asked to serve on the NEA's literary publishing panel.
+Its members elected him as the chairman of the panel.

-In 1996, Grosvenor founded KnowledgeMax, an online bookseller and elearning company, which merged with Sideware Systems in 2000.
+In 1996, Grosvenor founded KnowledgeMax, an online bookseller and e-learning company, which merged with Sideware Systems in 2000.
 The resulting company, called KnowledgeMax, Inc., was publicly traded until 2003.